-For brevity, we denote by $F \mapsto K$ the fact that there is a homomorphism from F to K. The fact that $F \mapsto K$, simply means that we can partition the vertex set of F into k = |V(K)| subsets V_1,\ldots,V_k , such that each V_i is edgeless and if $(i,j) \notin E(K)$ then none of the vertices of F that belong to V_i is connected to any of the vertices of F that belong to V_i .
-In particular, note that $F \mapsto K_k$ if and only if F is k-colorable (where K_k is a clique of size k).
-The standard notion of homomorphism is sufficient for dealing with not necessarily induced subgraphs as was carried out in [11].
-The reason is that having a homomorphism to a graph K is "closed under removal of vertices" and edges" in the sense that if $F \mapsto K$ and F' is a subgraph of F then $F' \mapsto K$.
-When one wants to handle induced subgraphs it soon turns out that standard homomorphism is not sufficient as it does not supply enough information about F. The reason for that is that a standard homomorphism has no requirement about the non-edges of the graph.
-Returning to the colored-homomorphism from Definition 4.3, suppose we interpret the colors of K as follows: A white edge of K represents a non-edge, a black edge of K represents an existing edge and a grey edge represents a "don't care."
+$F \mapsto K_k$ if and only if F is k-colorable (where K_k is a clique of size k).
+The standard notion of homomorphism is sufficient for dealing with not necessarily induced subgraphs as was carried out in [10].
+The reason is that having a homomorphism to a graph K is "closed under removal of vertices" in the sense that if $F \mapsto K$ and F' is a subgraph of F then $F' \mapsto K$.
+When one wants to handle induced subgraphs it soon turns out that standard homomorphism is not sufficient as it does not supply enough information about F. The clear reason for that is that a standard homomorphism has no requirement about the non-edges of the graph.
+Returning to the the colored-homomorphism from Definition 4.3, suppose we interpret the colors of K as follows: A white edge of K represents a non-edge, a black edge of K represents an existing edge and a grey edge represents a "don't care".
 As for the vertex colors, we think of a black vertex as a complete graph, and a white vertex as an edgeless graph.
-Thus, the fact that $F \mapsto_c K$ where K is a colored complete graph of size k is equivalent to the following: There is a partition of V(F) into k subsets V_1, \ldots, V_k such that each V_i is either complete or edgeless, where V_i is complete if $i \in V(K)$ is black and edgeless if $i \in V(K)$ is white.
-Also, if (i, j) is colored white then none of the vertices of F that belong to V_i is connected to any of the vertices of F that belong to V_i .
-Similarly, if (i, j) is colored black then all the vertices of F that belong to V_i are connected to all the vertices of F that belong to V_i .
-Finally, if (i, j) is colored grey then there is no restriction on pairs $(v \in V_i, u \in V_j)$ (or in our "formal" notation, we "don't care" if $(v \in V_i, u \in V_i)$ is an edge of F).
+Thus, the fact that $F \mapsto_c K$ where K is a colored complete graph of size k is the following: There is a partition of V(F) into k subsets V_1, \ldots, V_k such that each V_i is either complete or edgeless, where V_i is complete if $i \in V(K)$ is black and edgeless if $i \in E(K)$ is white.
+Also, if (i, j)is colored white then none of the vertices of F that belong to V_i is connected to any of the vertices of F that belong to V_i .
+Similarly, if (i,j) is colored black then all the vertices of F that belong to V_i are connected to all the vertices of F that belong to V_i .
+Finally, if (i,j) is colored grey then there is no restriction on pairs $(v \in V_i, u \in V_i)$ (or in our "formal" notation, we "don't care" if $(v \in V_i, u \in V_i)$ is an edge of F).
 It is clear that a colored-homomorphism carries a lot more information about the structure of F than a standard homomorphism.

 Our definition of colored-homomorphism should also be thought of with Lemma 3.2 in mind.
-Note, that in this lemma we only require $d(U_i, U_j) \ge \eta$ when $(i, j) \in E(F)$ and $d(U_i, U_j) \le 1 - \eta$ when $(i, j) \notin E(F)$.
+Note that in this lemma we only require $d(U_i, U_j) \ge \eta$ when $(i, j) \in E(F)$ and $d(U_i, U_j) \le 1 - \eta$ when $(i, j) \notin E(F)$.
 In particular, if $\eta \le d(U_i, U_j) \le 1 - \eta$ then we "don't care" whether $(i, j) \in E(F)$.
 In fact, as the details of the proof of Lemma 4.2 reveal, the possibility of having grey edges in the coloring of K in the definition of the colored-homomorphism is unavoidable (at least in our proof).
 Note, that as far as Lemma 3.2 is concerned, we only need the edge coloring in the colored-homomorphism.
 The details below supply some explanation for the need of the vertex coloring.